 Domestic Violence: 1-866-834-HELP (4357) This number gives you information on domestic violence, crisis counseling, and emotional support

 211: Available 24 hours/day to provide information and connect you or someone you know to local programs and services that can help.
 Choose Ext. #2 for information about Covid-19

 The elementary years...

 are a time when students begin to develop their academic self-concept and feelings of competence and confidence as learners.
 They are beginning to develop decision-making, communication and life skills, as well as character values.
 It is also a time when students develop and acquire attitudes toward school, self, peers, social groups and family.
 Working with young children, elementary school counselors provide a proactive program, focused on early identification and intervention of children's academic and social/emotional needs.
 The elementary school years set the foundation for developing the knowledge, attitudes and skills necessary for children to become healthy, competent and confident learners.
 School counselors help their students achieve academic success, develop and understanding of career opportunities, and develop social/emotional skills in response to issues they face.
 (American School Counseling Association)

-Check out our Distance Learning link to learn more about ongoing support for student's academic, social and emotional needs while at home.
+Check out our Remote Learning link to learn more about ongoing support for student's academic, social and emotional needs while at home.